watersalesman/BeastQuest/build.md

 # Build

-BeastQuest currently only supports Linux and OS X. This will change as I figure out a convenient way of handling dependencies on Windows.
+BeastQuest currently only supports Linux and OS X. This will change as I figure out some linking issues on Windows.

 ## CMake Build